monitorjbl/eve-intel/README.md

 You can access a running instance of the application here: http://monitorjbl.io/eve-intel/.

+# Stats Information

+Most stats calculated are pretty self-explanatory.
+Some of the less obvious ones are listed below:

+* Average fleet size: This is determined by taking the average count of assists on each killmail.
+* Most assisted alliance: This is determined by checking all of the pilots assisting any kills on the pilot's killboard.
+* Most flown ship: This is determined by checking all of the ships flown by the pilot on all of his kills.
+* Cyno pilot: If there are more than 2 losses on the pilot's killboard where a cyno was fitted to his ship, he is flagged.
+* Fleet booster: If there is 1 or more losses on the pilot's killboard where a fleet assist module was fitted to his ship, he is flagged.

 # History and Technical Stuff

 I originally wrote this tool to give myself some heads-up info on pilots in local while I moved around in null sec.
 It was a pretty simple Spring-based standalone application with an AngularJS-based frontend and EHcache to keep things speedy.
 After hearing about [Amazon's Lambda](https://aws.amazon.com/lambda/) service, I wanted to see how cheaply I could run a site.